andrecosta90/landing-page/README.md

 # Project: Landing Page

-For this project, an entire web page was created based on a design provided. comes in the form of 2 images:
+For this project, an entire web page was created based on a design provided.
+The design is in the form of two images:
 + [one](./design/01.png) is an image of the complete website,
 + and [one](./design/02.png) has some details about some of the fonts and colors we’ve used.